FrankN88/FrankN88-first_milestone_new/README.md

  - Be able to find links to external sites in order to:
    - Verify the status of the place
    - Find directions
-   - Have always under control news and specials
+   - Be constantly updated about news and specials
-   - Contact the restaurant directly through the contacts
+   - Contact the restaurant directly through the Contacts

 #### Structure
 The information architecture was organized in a fluid and clear way in order to ensure that users could navigate through the site with ease and efficiency.